 Reference Model Profile

 The CIMI modeling methodology utilizes a two level modeling approach.
 The first level, the reference model, defines the "language" of clinical modeling.
-A reference model is a UML model that extended using the Reference Model Profile (RMP) as defined in the following sections.
-A reference model defines the "maximal" set of possible data instances of and models the highest level of abstraction over which information can be usefully exchanged.
+A reference model is a UML model that is extended using the Reference Model Profile (RMP) as defined in the following sections.
+A reference model defines the "maximal" set of possible data instances and models the highest level of abstraction over which information can be usefully exchanged.

-An archetype, which is expressed using the Constraint Modeling Profile (CMP) restricts or "constrains" the set of possible reference model data instances.
+An archetype expressed using the Constraint Modeling Profile (CMP) restricts or "constrains" the set of possible reference model data instances.

-The Reference Model Profile defines stereotypes that
+The Reference Model Profile defines stereotypes that:

 · Identify and enable annotation on the package containing the reference model